Bridgeland, Calgary: History

 Parts of lower Bridgeland were popularly known as "Little Italy" in emulation of similarly named enclaves in other cities of immigrants of Italian stock.
 The concentration of Italian bakeries, restaurants and groceries has diminished over time but the strip along 1st Avenue NE is sometimes still referred to by this name.

-The Calgary Zoo was established on St. George's Island in 1929 with 36 mammals and 78 birds.
+The Wilder Institute/Calgary Zoo was established on St. George's Island in 1929 with 36 mammals and 78 birds.
 By 2006, it had expanded to over 1,000 animals with 290 different species with exhibits from Destination Africa, Canadian Wilds, Australia, Botanical gardens, Eurasia, Prehistoric Park and South America.
 This area was severely damaged in the 2013 flood in southern Alberta.

 Over 5,000 people participated in a public process that is underway in 2010 to develop a master plan for St. Patrick's Island.

 In modern times, the community is recognized as a "distinct bobo (bohemian/bourgeois) residential neighbourhood" and having a high degree of walkability.
 In 2013, Bridgeland/Riverside was ranked by Fast Forward Weekly magazine as the third "most livable neighbourhood" in Calgary.